krevanth/ZAP/README.txt

  * Register 13: FCSE Register.

 ===============================================================================
-5. Usage
+Usage
 ===============================================================================

  * To use the ZAP processor in your project:
-   * Add all the files *.sv in src/rtl/ to your project.
+   * Add all the *.sv files in src/rtl/ to your project.
    * Add src/rtl/ to your tool's search path to allow it to pick up SV headers.
    * Instantiate the ZAP processor in your project using this template: